-Q: Do Envoy and GIA track the visa bulletin and priority dates?
+Q: Does Envoy track the visa bulletin and priority dates?

 A: Yes, when a person is “current” with the visa bulletin and eligible to file for their green card, Envoy and CIP PC are alerted and will take action to initiate their case if applicable.

 Q: Why are there two visa bulletins?

 A: Great question.
 Historically speaking, there was always one visa bulletin named the Final Action Chart.
 However, a few years ago, the State Department started releasing a second visa bulletin called the Dates for Filing chart.
 The Dates for Filing chart states that people may file their I-485 applications if current with that chart but the I-485 case itself will not be adjudicated until the person is current with the Final Action Chart.

-However, the USCIS is not obligated to use the Dates for Filing chart.
-U.S. Citizenship and Immigration Services (USCIS), which adjudicates I-485 cases, will release its own statement each month on whether it will use the Final Action chart or Dates for Filing chart.
+However, USCIS is not obligated to use the Dates for Filing chart.
+USCIS, which adjudicates I-485 cases, will release its own statement each month on whether it will use the Final Action chart or Dates for Filing chart.
 Therefore, people must pay attention to both what the DOS and USCIS say regarding the visa bulletin.

 Q: What is an I-485 application?

 A: An I-485 application is the last step of the green card process.
 It is the foreign national’s application for their actual green card and primarily contains biographical information along with questions to ensure the individual is not a security threat to the U.S.

 Q: How long do I-485 applications take to be processed?